leonazareth/OpenSpatialSanitation/User_Manual.md

    - Clipped building footprint layer
    - Subarea calculated layer with indicators, sanitation suggestions, and additional recommendations

+6. Click **Run** to execute the algorithm.

+<img src="./rep_images/05-CalculateSanitationSystem.gif" alt="CRS_config" width="700">

 **IMPORTANT:** The *Population points*, *Clipped street*, and *Building footprint* layers must not be deleted or renamed after they are generated.
 Doing so will cause issues with the recalculation algorithms explained in the following sections.

-<img src="./rep_images/05-CalculateSanitationSystem.gif" alt="CRS_config" width="700">
+## Adjustments to the Subareas

+Tools and scripts have been developed to allow users to make adjustments and modify the parameters of each **Subarea Sanitation Suggestion** feature individually, if needed, and quickly recalculate the associated indicators and results.

+There are two types of adjustments, each with its own recalculation method:

+### Adjustments to Parameters (without changing subarea geometry)

+To adjust parameters without altering the geometry:

+1. Toggle **Edit Mode** on the subarea result layer.

+2. Select the **Identify Features** tool.

+3. Click on the desired subarea.

+4. Modify the parameter(s) in the form.

+5. Click the **Recalculate Subarea** button at the bottom of the form.

+6. Click **OK** to confirm the changes.

+7. Save the layer.

+### Adjustments to Subarea Geometry

+To adjust the geometry of subareas:

+1. Toggle **Edit Mode** on the subarea result layer.

+2. Use QGIS' native tools to edit the geometries (e.g., move vertices, merge subareas, or subdivide).

+3. Run the script **04 - Recalculate Subareas**.

+4. Select the **Subarea Sanitation Suggestion** layer.

+5. Check the option to **Recalculate for changes in geometries**.

-6. Click **Run** to execute the algorithm.
+6. Click **Run** to execute the recalculation.